Arianna Hernandez: Storylines

 Brady proposes marriage and Arianna accepts.
 They travel to the Dominican Republic to marry, but Brady's ex-girlfriend Nicole Walker (Arianne Zucker) follows them and attempts to reconcile with Brady.
 However, he refuses as he loves Arianna.
 A tropical storm stops the ceremony from taking place and they return to Salem.
 Nicole discovers that Richard Baker (John Callahan) is an associate of the Salem Mugger, who has been mugging several high-profile men.
 She makes him plant Arianna's hair at the crime scene.
 Arianna is then arrested and charged with multiple crimes.
 As she protests her innocence, Brady does not believe her and she ends their relationship.
 Lawyer EJ takes over Arianna's case and looks for evidence that Nicole framed her.
 Hope Brady (Kristian Alfonso) later confesses to the crimes after being under the influence of sleeping pills.
 Arianna overhears Sami confessing to shooting EJ and decides to tell him.
 She tells Rafe, who reveals that he already knows and supports Sami.
 Arianna agrees to meet with Sami to hear her side of the story.
 Sami explains why and when she shot EJ and Arianna video tapes her confession.
 After Arianna tells Sami that she is going to the police, Sami attacks her but she escapes.
 Sami calls her son Will Horton (Chandler Massey) and Rafe, telling them to stop Arianna.
 Will finds her at the pub and stops her telling EJ.
 Arianna runs away from Will onto the road, where she is hit by a car, and she dies in hospital days later from complications of the accident.
 After her death, Arianna's ghost haunts Sami with the truth about EJ's shooting.

-Arianna's sister, Gabi, honored her memory by naming her daughter after her.
+Arianna's sister, Gabi, honors Arianna's memory by naming her daughter after her.